SandroAlex/python_environment/README.md

 | [pymannkendall](https://github.com/mmhs013/pymannkendall) | pyMannkendal is a pure Python implementation of non-parametric Mann-Kendall trend analysis, which bring together almost all types of Mann-Kendall Test. |

 See more in [Managing conda environments](https://conda.io/docs/user-guide/tasks/manage-environments.html#managing-environments).

+## Jupyter lab extensions

+In order to install JupyterLab extensions, you need to have [node.js](https://nodejs.org/en/) installed.
+Follow [this Ubuntu 18.04 tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-18-04-pt) using PPA method in order to have more updated versions than the ones found in official Ubuntu repositories.
+After obtaining an updated version of nodejs, then we can install some useful extensions:

+- [jupyterlab-toc](https://github.com/jupyterlab/jupyterlab-toc): A Table of Contents extension for JupyterLab.
+This auto-generates a table of contents in the left area when you have a notebook or markdown document open.
+The entries are clickable, and scroll the document to the heading in question.
+    - `$ (my_env) jupyter labextension install @jupyterlab/toc`